Mitchell U-2 Superwing: Design and development

 Although the aircraft was designed before the US FAR 103 Ultralight Vehicles rules came into force, the U-2 Superwing complies with them anyway (including the category's maximum empty weight of 254 lb).
 The aircraft has a standard empty weight of 240 lb.
 It features a cantilever mid-wing, a single-seat enclosed cockpit, tricycle landing gear and a single engine in pusher configuration.
 The U-2 is a development of the high-wing B-10.

 The aircraft fuselage is made from welded steel tube, while the wing is of wood and foam, with doped aircraft fabric covering.
 Its 34 ft span wing employs a modified Wortmann FX05-191 airfoil.
 The flight controls are unconventional; pitch and roll are controlled by elevons and yaw is controlled by the wing tip rudders.
 The main landing gear has suspension and the nose wheel is steerable and equipped with a brake.

 The U-2 can accept a variety of engines ranging from 25 to 40 hp mounted in pusher configuration.

+Operational history

+A pilot flying a U-2 set the World Record Altitude for Class C1 (single-engine land aircraft not exceeding 661 lb gross weight) in 1984 when he flew to 25940 ft.